Jefferson Market Library: Recent history

 In 1996 "Ol' Jeff", the fire bell, silent in the Tower for 135 years, regained its voice with Margot Gayle's help, thanks to Cynthia Crane and Marilyn Dorato.
 It strikes the hours from 9am to 10pm.
 On April 13, 1997, The New York Times wrote: "The bell has newly and unexpectedly connected the community surrounding the building on Avenue of the Americas at 10th Street, helping to put the concept of village back in Greenwich Village; it serves as a powerful, an hourly, reminder of the values of architectural preservation."

 There are annual tours of the tower, typically during Open House New York weekend in October.

 By 2012 the building's exterior was once again in need of restoration, deteriorated ornaments were re-sculpted from the original Ohio sandstone.
 The tower's railings and finial were repaired and resecured.
 Missing and broken slates were replaced on the slate roof and a new copper drainage system installed.
 Brick and stone were re-pointed and cleaned.
 SUPERSTRUCTURES Engineers + Architects led the restoration.
 The owners and project team were honored by the New York Landmarks Conservancy with its Lucy G. Moses Preservation Award in 2014.

-The building had further improvements in 2019, reopening in July 2022.
+The building had further improvements in 2019 to bring it in compliance with the Americans with Disabilities Act of 1990.
+It reopened in July 2022.

-The library manager is Frank Collerius who also presents NYPL's podcast The Librarian Is In.
+The library manager is Frank Collerius who also presents the New York Public Library's podcast The Librarian Is In.